Pylons/pyramid/docs/narr/introduction.rst

 :mod:`repoze.bfg` was inspired by :term:`Zope`, :term:`Pylons` and
 :term:`Django`.

-The :mod:`repoze.bfg` concept of traversal is inspired by :term:`Zope`.
-Additionally, :mod:`repoze.bfg` uses the Zope Component Architecture ("CA") internally, as do Zope 2, Zope 3, and :term:`Grok`.  :mod:`repoze.bfg` application developers may use either :term:`ZCML` (an XML dialect, used in Zope) or decorators to perform various application configuration tasks.
+The :mod:`repoze.bfg` concept of :term:`traversal` is inspired by :term:`Zope`.
+Additionally, :mod:`repoze.bfg` uses the :term:`Zope
+Component Architecture` internally, as do Zope 2, Zope 3, and :term:`Grok`.  :mod:`repoze.bfg` application developers may use either :term:`ZCML` (an XML dialect, used in Zope) or decorators to perform various application configuration tasks.
 The decorator support is